-An equivalent circuit for the ADT45/ADT50 of micropower centigrade temperature sensors is shown in Figure 1.
-At the heart of the temperature sensor is a bandgap core comprised of transistors Q1 and Q2, biased by Q3 to approximately 8 μ A. The bandgap core operates both Q1 and Q2 at the same collector current level; however, since the emitter area of Q1 is 10 times that of Q2, Q1's V{BE} and Q2's V{BE} are not equal by the following relationship:
+An equivalent circuit for the TMP3x family of micropower, centigrade temperature sensors is shown in Figure 1.
+At the heart of the temperature sensor is a bandgap core, which is comprised of transistors Q1 and Q2, biased by Q3 to approximately 8 $\mu A$ .
+The bandgap core operates both Q1 and Q2 at the same collector current level; however, since the emitter area of Q1 is 10 times that of Q2, Q1's $V{BE}$ and Q2's $V{BE}$ are not equal by the following relationship: